theDS3/Pelicula/installation.md

 ## Step 4: Customize and Launch Jupyter Notebook

-1. Install pandas in your system.
+1. Install pandas, progressbar, and numpy in your system.

     ```bash
     pip install pandas
+    pip install progressbar
+    pip install numpy
     ```

 2. (Optional) Customize your jupyter notebook to dark mode by running the following commands in your terminal.